Priyankasaggu11929/Build-Scripts/README.md

 Second, the documentation wastes processing time.
 Low-end devices like ARM dev-boards can spend their compute cycles on more important things like compiling source code.
 Third, the documentation wastes space.
 Low-end devices like ARM dev-boards need to save space on their SDcards for more important things, like programs and libraires.

-Fourth, and most importantly, the documentation complicates package building. `libidn` and `libidn2` were especially difficult to build because the packages assumed a maintainer building for a desktop system with repos full of everything needed for a build.
-Configuring with `--no-gtk-doc` required a `bootstrap` or `autoreconf` which required additional steps and additional dependencies.
+Fourth, and most importantly, the documentation complicates package building.
+Many packages assume a maintainer is building for a desktop system with repos packed full of everything needed.
+And reconfiguring with `--no-docs` or `--no-gtk-doc` often requires a `bootstrap` or `autoreconf` which requires additional steps and additional dependencies.

 Some documentation is built and installed.
 You can run `clean-docs` to remove most of it.
 Use `sudo` if you installed into a privileged location.